gdelvalle99/STMapAuto/README.md

 ## **Citation for STMapAuto plugin:**
 Please note that STMapAuto plugin is based on a publication.
 We kindly ask users that utilize the plugin to cite our work:
-* Wesley Leigh, Guillermo Del Valle, Sharif Amit Kamran, Bernard T. Drumm, Alireza Tavakkoli, Kenton M. Sanders, Salah A. Baker (2020).
-A High Throughput Machine-Learning Driven Analysis of Ca<sup>2+</sup> Spatio-temporal Maps (LINK)
+* Wesley Leigh, Guillermo Del Valle, Sharif Amit Kamran, Bernard T. Drumm, Alireza Tavakkoli, Kenton M. Sanders, Salah A. Baker (Cell Calcium; July 2020).
+A High Throughput Machine-Learning Driven Analysis of Ca<sup>2+</sup> Spatio-temporal Maps https://authors.elsevier.com/sd/article/S0143-4160(20)30102-0

 ## **License:**
 The code is released under the MIT License, you can read the license file included in the repository for details.